mayowana/mayowana/README.md

 ## My name is Oluwamayowa George and I'm a frontend developer/ UX Engineer.

-I have 10 years of experience in Content, Marketing and Growth Strategy, and one year of front-end development working with React.

-I am based in Lagos, Nigeria, but I am very open to remote roles across the globe.
+🤝 I am junior front-end developer looking for remote roles at startups and high-growth companies.

 Projects I have built include